vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 six principles (tattva), beginning with śiva and ending with the earth.
 26. In reality the number of cognitions is six.
 They are anuttara, iccha,

-unmeṣa, ānanda, īśāna, and ürmi.
+unmeṣa, ānanda, īśāna, and ūrmi.
 However, because of expansion and reverse movement the number becomes twelve.
 When anuttara proceeds to expand it becomes “a."
 Similarly, "i" becomes "i" and "u” becomes "ú."
 This movement is called prasarana.
 At the same

 time, mutual relation of "a" with "," "a" with "u," ";" with “a," "u" with "a," "a" with bindu, and "a" with visarga occurs.
 It is then known as pratisamcarana.
 Thus the phonemes which come into being following the above methods are of mixed character.
 They make the fullness of the Lord.